algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

 * The team (6 people)
 * Teachers
-* 1 computer per team member
+* A computer per team member

 This project focuses on creating an animation of an FPGA Simulator to explain how an FPGA system works.